- April 20, 2023

 Segregating every backup copy is not feasible, so the isolated recovery process is best targeted at mission-critical data the company is dependent on to ensure the business can recover quickly.

-Isolated recovery relies on the principles of isolation and “air gaps” - an isolated storage repository that is disconnected from the network and restricted from users other than those with proper clearance needs to be set up.
+Isolated recovery environments rely on the principles of isolation and “air gaps” - an isolated storage repository that is disconnected from the network and restricted from users other than those with proper clearance needs to be set up.
 This isolated requirement can be potentially set up in a cloud environment.

 This is not to say that isolated recovery should only be utilized for specific industries.
 Companies across all sectors with company critical data should look at this backup methodology as well.